broninx/rsc_iota_imp/contracts/simple_transfer/README.md

 Below there are some of the most important differences in the simple transfer implementation between Move diales like Aptos or SUI, and IOTA.

-1. Init:
+Init:the init function is a special one-time initialization function that automatically executes during the deployment of a module.
-   - **Aptos**: the init function is a special one-time initialization function that automatically executes during the deployment of a module.
-It accepts a &signer parameter (representing the deployer’s address) and is used to set up initial on-chain state, such as creating global resources or configuring module settings.
+   - **Aptos**: it accepts a &signer parameter (representing the deployer’s address) and is used to set up initial on-chain state, such as creating global resources or configuring module settings.
 The function also accepts optional parameters, enabling the implementation to fully comply with the requirements of a simple transfer.
    - **IOTA**: The init function in IOTA smart contracts is limited to two parameters: the one-time witness (otw) and the transaction context.
 This constraint prevents assigning a receiver address during contract deployment.
 To work around this, I designed a single-call function that can be executed once after deployment to securely define the receiver.
    - **Sui**: Like IOTA's initialization function, Sui's implementation faces a similar limitation, necessitating a purpose-built workaround to resolve this constraint.

-2. Deposite:
+2 Native token: